 Kinetic Fighting–Integrated Combat (KEF–IC) is our ‘civilian’ program for preventing and combating violence — also known as Personal Combatives.
-Kinetic Fighting staff and Combative Master Trainers deliver a number of annual KEF–IC courses around Australia, as well as regular training at KEF HQ (the High Fidelity Training Centre in Hemmant, Qld).
+Kinetic Fighting staff and Combatives Master Trainers deliver a number of annual KEF–IC courses around Australia, as well as regular training at KEF HQ (TheMill Gym Brisbane in Albion, Qld).
 However, it’s our licensed affiliate instructors who ensure the program is available to an ever-growing number of people across the country.
 See below to find a local instructor, and check out our courses page for upcoming events near you.

 New South Wales